 What is a Business Card?

-A business card is a 3.5-inch by 2-inch document (including a 1/8 inch print bleed) that contains business information about an individual, company, entity, or organization.1 And contrary to popular belief, business cards are not part of a dying industry.
+A printable business card is a 3.5-inch by 2-inch document (including a 1/8 inch print bleed) that contains valuable information about an individual, company, entity, or organization.
+And contrary to popular belief, business cards are not part of a dying industry.
 In fact, in the digital age, they are considered multipurpose tools in product or service promotion, lead generation, and brand management.

 Do note that business cards may also be called visiting cards, name cards, business identification cards, or loyalty cards (when used as a customer engagement tool).